 The red box is sitting to the side.
 Magician asks a spectator for a quarter or half-dollar.
-Using a felt tip pen, spectator initials the coin so that it can be identify later.
-Performer uses any coin vanish method, such as the Haenchen Rattle Coin Box.
-Performer asks a lady if she’d like to see a visible or invisible coin transformation.
-Magician rattles box to show quarter is still inside box; magician now brings the red box into center view and shows spectator that the box has been sitting there all evening long.
+Using a felt tip pen, spectator initials the coin so that it can be identified later.
+The performer vanishes the coin using his favorite method.
+(For example, we’ll assume you’re using the Haenchen Coin Box, which you can find on our Site.)
+Using the Haenchen coin box, performer asks a lady if she’d like to see a visible or invisible coin transformation.
+Magician rattles box to show quarter is still inside box.
+Performer then brings the red box into view.
+(Up to this point, box could be covered with a silk.)

-Now for the magic.
-Magician snaps fingers and then it happens: the mall rattle box no longer rattles and the box is shown empty.
+Magician then makes a magic gesture.
+Spectator picks up box.
+The box is shaken.
+Nothing rattles inside.
+The box is open and the coin has disappeared.
 Performer comments that the impossible has happened and the quarter/half-dollar just might have traveled inside the red box.
-Magician opens the front door of the red box, and inside is a yellow box which magician removes.
+Magician opens the front door of the red box, and inside is a yellow box, which he removes.

-Then spectator is asked to open the yellow box top, and inside there is puffed wheat, or puffed rice, beans (or marbles) and a small ribbon.
+Then spectator is asked to open the yellow box, Inside there is puffed wheat, or puffed rice, beans (or marbles) and a small ribbon.
 Magician tells spectator to gently take the ribbon and lift it up.
 The spectator lifts the ribbon and on the end of the ribbon, as the beans/marbles fall off, is found a small blue box with rubber bands all around it.
 Magician asks spectator to gently open the small blue box and witness a miracle: Inside is the quarter/half-dollar with the initials on it.

 Keep these things in mind: